 Cross-layer subspace structure

 Singular value spectra describe one matrix at a time.
 To see how layers relate to each other, the natural object is the subspace each weight defines in the hidden space $R^{1536}$.
-For each Q projection, take the top-64 right singular vectors (an orthonormal basis for the dominant input subspace), then compare bases pairwise via mean squared cosine of principal angles:
+For each Q projection, take the top-64 right singular vectors (an orthonormal basis for the dominant input subspace), then compare bases pairwise via mean cos² of principal angles.
+Both the unweighted version, $mean(cos^2θ_l)$, and a $\sigma^2$-weighted variant (which downweights noise directions by the geometric mean of the corresponding singular values) tell the same story:

 KV cache properties at runtime